-Number Ten: Adultery in prayer
+Adultery in Prayer

 Prayer became a huge issue.
 When I came to Bethlehem in 1980, we had a prayer week.
 I preached on prayer.
-Every year I have preached two sermons on prayer in the first two Sundays of every year for 25 years.
-So that caused me as a young pastor — surely was on prayer warrior, no hero — to just immerse myself in prayer.
+Every year I have preached two sermons on prayer in the first two Sundays of every year for twenty-five years.
+So that caused me as a young pastor — surely was no prayer warrior, no hero — to just immerse myself in prayer.
 And since I was asking all these questions like: How is God the end?
 How is God the goal?
 And I asked about it in prayer.
 And you know the text that just jarred me was just a shocking image about the misuse of prayer in the book of James.

 In James chapter four you are going to hear a very shocking picture of how to turn God into a cuckold.
 Nobody knows what cuckolds are.
-A cuckold is a very old fashioned English word that means a husband cheated on by a wife.
+A cuckold is a very old-fashioned English word that means a husband cheated on by a wife.
 So how do you make God a cuckold?
 That is in this text.
 Start maybe around verse two of James four.
 “You desire and do not have so you murder.
 You covet and cannot obtain, so you fight and quarrel.
 You do not have because you don’t ask.”
 So now we are talking about prayer.
 And you ask and here we get down to the deep, nitty gritty of wrong uses of prayer.
-“You ask — yes you are praying — and you do not receive.
+“You ask [yes you are praying] and you do not receive.
 [Why?]
 Because you ask wrongly.”
 There is a wrong way to pray.
 I as a pastor, have got to help my people not do this.
 “You ask wrongly to spend it on your passions.”

 Now here comes the image.
 Now the ESV here says, “You adulterous people.”
 I know all the guys who worked on the ESV translation.
 It is just about five years old.
 Headed by J.I.
 Packer with Wayne Grudem in the mix.
 And they turned the RSV into the ESV with long hard work and I love it.
 But they got this one wrong.
 And I wrote them right away.
 I said, “Come on, come on.
 This is feminine.
 That is a feminine word.
 It is adulteresses, plain and simple.”
 And they wrote back saying, “We will fix it.”